 “A great class for filmmakers of all levels, whether you're just starting out or experienced, this course has something to offer to everybody.” – Austin K. | Beijing, China

 Participants learn all the basics of making a strong, visually-driven short film with an emphasis on narrative storytelling.
-This course focuses on the basics of video production, essential film grammar, story development, script, music, and sound.
+The course focuses on the fundamentals of video production: essential film grammar, story development, script, music, and sound.

 Yudho Aditya is a recent graduate of the Directing/Screenwriting MFA program at Columbia University's School of the Arts.
 He received his B.A. in film studies and worked as an assistant editor in Los Angeles.
 His short film Pria has screened in over 130 domestic and international film festivals including the Los Angeles Film Festival, the BFI London Film Festival, Palm Springs International Shortfest, and Tokyo's Short Shorts.
 Yudho is the recipient of the 2016 Director’s Guild of America Best Asian American Student Filmmaker Award and the 2016 National Board of Review Student Grant.
 His other shorts include Pipe Dream, which is being developed into a web series by Warner Brothers Television, and the viral hit Midnights with Adam.
 He just wrapped directing a pilot for the TV series Inpatient, which is set to premiere in 2019.